Satrod railway station: History

+1873: construction

 Satrod station, built in 1873, lies on the Delhi-Rewari-Satrod-Hisar-Raipur-Bathinda line.

 In 1873 during the British Raj, the Rajputana–Malwa Railway extended the -wide metre-gauge Delhi–Rewari line to Hisar, and then to Bhatinda in 1883–84, connecting it all the way to Karachi via Delhi–Karachi line.
 The metre-gauge Hisar–Sadulpur link was converted to broad gauge in 2009.
 In 2013, track doubling and electrification of Hisar–Rewari track via Hansi and Bhiwani commenced, which was completed in 2016.
 In 201718, the Hisar–Bhatinda via Sirsa electrification was completed.

+Rohtak-Hansi line

 In 2023, Rohtak–Hansi line, while Hansi-Satrod-Hisar section already existed since 1873, was completed and regular scheduled goods train operation had started in December 2023.

+Upgrades

 In January 2025, Northern Railway Zone was preparing DPR for a 25 km long Satrod-Dabra-Chiraud rail bypass for good trains and doubling of Hisar-Jakhal line.
 Earlier in 2024, the FSL (Final Location Survey) for these were completed.
 The survey for 25 km long railway bypass track from Hisar's Satrod to Chiraud via Dabra, Deva, Muklan has been completed and sent to railway headquarter for budget approval, and budget for DPR preparation is already in fy2025-26 pink book.
 This will allow freight trains to bypass the Hisar railway station freeing up the platforms for operation of more passenger trains.

+In 2025-26 pink book, the budget for Raipur-Satrod track doubling was approved.

-A dedicated restricted-access military yard will be constructed at Satroad railway station at the cost of Rs 124 crore, which will have 6 dedicated lines, automated digital control system, large ramp and loading platforms for the swift automated loading and unloading.
+As announced in 2025, a dedicated restricted-access military yard will be constructed at Satroad railway station at the cost of Rs 124 crore, which will have 6 dedicated lines, automated digital control system, large ramp and loading platforms for the swift automated loading and unloading.